 TEA A-F Resource Page

 ESC 20 A-F Information Page

 Significant Disproportionality Workbook to help calculate ratios and risk ratios from data you input.
-Updated 11/08/17 to allow user to input 3-21 age range for Representation and Discipline Tabs and 6-21 age range for Placement tab.
+Updated 12/06/18 to allow user to input data on a single page and to automatically include state comparison ratios when "other" minimum size requirement is not met.